robinmollah/robinmollah.github.io/source/_posts/Uploading-extra-large-files-to-S3.md

 Also, network needs to be stable for the duration of the upload.
 As the file size is long, the time period is also very long.
 #### File size limited to 2 GB
 #### Browser gets stuck when uploading large files
+It sends data by XMLHttpRequest.
+So, the browser loads the whole file in memory before uploading it.

 ## POST Request
 The process of generating signed URL is more like the PUT Request.
 In a single POST request we can send upto 2 GB/5 GB file.
 Finally, we have used this method to upload the file to S3 in conjunction with multipart upload strategy.

+### Pros
+#### Browser don't get stuck when uploading large files
+Unlike PUT request using XMLHttpRequest(a javascript Object), we can use HTML Form method POST to upload the files.
+So, the browser doesn't get stuck.

 ## Multipart Upload
 The multipart upload can utilize maximum bandwidth from client side by opening multiple connections to S3.
 The implementation is complexer than others.